zulip/zulip/docs/production/install.md

 ## Step 2: Install Zulip

-Most users will want Zulip to automatically obtain an SSL certificate for their server using [Certbot](https://certbot.eff.org/).
-In that case, you can run the installer as follows:
+To set up Zulip with the most common configuration, you can run the installer as follows:

 ```
 sudo -i  # If not already root
 ./zulip-server-*/scripts/setup/install --certbot \
-    --email=username@example.com --hostname=zulip.example.com
+    --email=YOUR_EMAIL --hostname=YOUR_HOSTNAME
 ```

-This will take a while to run, since it will install a large number of dependencies from the pypi and npm repositories.
+This will take a while to run, since it will install a large number of dependencies from the PyPI and NPM repositories.

-The Zulip install script is designed to be idempotent, so if it fails, you can just rerun it after correcting the issue that caused it to fail.
-Also note that it automatically logs a transcript to `/var/log/zulip/install.log`; please include a copy of that file in any bug reports.
+#### Installer options

+* `--email=you@example.com`: The email address of the person or team who should get support and error emails from this Zulip server.
+  This becomes `ZULIP_ADMINISTRATOR` ([docs][doc-settings]) in the
+  Zulip settings.

+* `--hostname=zulip.example.com`: The user-accessible domain name for this Zulip server, i.e., what users will type in their web browser.
+  This becomes `EXTERNAL_HOST` ([docs][doc-settings]) in the Zulip settings.

+* `--certbot`: With this option, the Zulip installer automatically obtains an SSL certificate for the server [using Certbot][doc-certbot].
+  If you'd prefer to acquire an SSL certificate yourself in any other way, it's easy to [provide it to Zulip][doc-ssl-manual].

+[doc-settings]: ../production/customize.html
+[doc-certbot]: ../production/ssl-certificates.html#certbot-recommended
+[doc-ssl-manual]: ../production/ssl-certificates.html#manual-install

 #### What the installer does

 The install script does several things:
-* Creates `zulip` user, which the various Zulip servers will run as,
+* Creates the `zulip` user, which the various Zulip servers will run as.
-* Creates `/home/zulip/deployments/`, which the Zulip code for this deployment (and future deployments when you upgrade) go into.
+* Creates `/home/zulip/deployments/`, which the Zulip code for this deployment (and future deployments when you upgrade) goes into.
 At the very end of the install process, the script moves the Zulip code tree it's running from (which you unpacked from a tarball above) to a directory there, and makes `/home/zulip/deployments/current` as a